1. Parties to Memorandum

-- Subject to paragraph 6.2 below, providing the FRC with information concerning the ICAA’s disciplinary process regarding auditors, including:
+- Subject to paragraph 6.2 below, providing the FRC with information concerning CA ANZ’s disciplinary process regarding auditors, including:

-- The ICAA’s Constitution, by-laws and procedures relative to disciplinary processes;
+- CA ANZ’s Constitution, by-laws and procedures relative to disciplinary processes;

-- General information about Australian auditors who have been subject to disciplinary action by the ICAA without necessarily identifying individual auditors;
+- General information about Australian auditors who have been subject to disciplinary action by CA ANZ without necessarily identifying individual auditors;

-- Whether the ICAA has received a complaint regarding auditor independence by an Australian auditor and any action taken by the ICAA without necessarily identifying individual auditors;
+- Whether CA ANZ has received a complaint regarding audit quality by an Australian auditor and any action taken by CA ANZ without necessarily identifying individual auditors; and

-- Providing the FRC with information about relevant courses dealing with auditor independence.
+- Providing the FRC with information about relevant education dealing with audit quality.